-- Non-continuous PUSH, PULL, and BIDI synchronization between a local disk and AWS S3, as well as between S3 buckets. - Continuous PULL and BIDI when S3 is the content source; requires the --scan-interval option.
+- Non-continuous PUSH, PULL, and BIDI synchronization between a local disk and AWS S3, as well as between S3 buckets. - Continuous PUSH mode from local disk to S3 is fully supported. - Continuous PULL and BIDI when S3 is the content source; requires the --scan-interval option.